Institutions of society examples. Social institution: concept, types, functions

 4) by stages of civilizational evolution:

-a) patriarchal family traditional society with the authoritarian power of the father, in whose hands is the solution of all issues;
+a) patriarchal family traditional society with the authoritarian power of the father, in whose hands is the solution to all issues;

-b) egalitarian-democratic, based on equality in relations between husband and wife, on mutual respect and social partnership.
+b) egalitarian-democratic, based on equality in the relationship between husband and wife, on mutual respect and social partnership.

-According to the forecasts of American sociologists E. Giddens and N. Smelzer in a post-industrial society, the institution of the family is undergoing significant changes.
+According to the forecasts of American sociologists E. Giddens And N. Smelser In post-industrial society, the institution of family is undergoing significant changes.

 According to Smelser, there will be no return to the traditional family.
 The modern family will change, partially losing or changing some functions, although the family’s monopoly on regulation intimate relationships, childbearing and caring for young children will continue into the future.

-At the same time, even relatively stable functions will partially decay.
+At the same time, there will be a partial disintegration of even relatively stable functions.

 Thus, the function of childbearing will be carried out by unmarried women.

-Friendship and emotional support can be obtained not only in the family.
+Friendly disposition and emotional support will be available not only in the family.

-The family as a socio-biological system is analyzed from the standpoint of functionalism and conflict theory.
-The family, on the one hand, is closely connected with society through its functions, and on the other hand, all family members are interconnected by consanguinity and social relations.
+The family as a socio-biological system is analyzed from the perspective of functionalism and conflict theory.
+The family, on the one hand, is closely connected with society through its functions, and on the other, all family members are interconnected by consanguinity and social relations.

-It should also be noted that the family is a carrier of contradictions, both with society and between its members.
+It should also be noted that the family is a bearer of contradictions, both with society and between its members.

-Family life is connected with the solution of contradictions between husband, wife, children, relatives, surrounding people regarding the performance of functions, even if it is based on love and respect.
+Family life is associated with resolving contradictions between husband, wife, children, relatives, and surrounding people regarding the performance of functions, even if it is based on love and respect.

-In the family, as in society, there is not only unity, integrity and harmony, but also a struggle of interests.
+In a family, as in society, there is not only unity, integrity and harmony, but also a struggle of interests.

-The nature of conflicts can be understood from the standpoint of the exchange theory, which implies that all family members should strive for an equal exchange in their relationship.
-Tensions and conflicts arise from the fact that someone does not receive the expected "reward".
+The nature of conflicts can be understood from the perspective of exchange theory, which implies that all family members should strive for equal exchange in their relationships.
+Tension and conflict arise because someone does not receive the expected “reward.”

-The source of the conflict may be the low wages of one of the family members, drunkenness, sexual dissatisfaction, etc.
+The source of the conflict may be the low salary of one of the family members, drunkenness, sexual dissatisfaction, etc.

-In 1916, Sorokin identified the trend of the crisis of the modern family, which is characterized by: an increase in the number of divorces, a decrease in the number of marriages, an increase in civil marriages, an increase in prostitution, a drop in the birth rate, the release of wives from the custody of their husbands and a change in their relationship, the destruction of the religious basis of marriage, weakening the protection of the institution of marriage by the state.
+In 1916, Sorokin identified a trend of crisis in the modern family, which is characterized by: an increase in the number of divorces, a decrease in the number of marriages, an increase in civil marriages, an increase in prostitution, a drop in the birth rate, the release of wives from the guardianship of their husbands and a change in their relationships, the destruction of the religious basis of marriage, weakening of state protection of the institution of marriage.

-Problems of modern Russian family are generally consistent with global ones.
+Problems of modern Russian family generally coincide with the global ones.

-All these reasons allow us to talk about a certain family crisis.
+All of these reasons allow us to talk about a certain family crisis.

-1) reduced dependence of wives on husbands in the economic sense;
+1) reducing the dependence of wives on husbands in an economic sense;

 2) increased mobility, especially migration;

-3) changes in family functions under the influence of social, economic, cultural, religious and ethnic traditions, as well as a new technical and environmental situation;
+3) changes in family functions under the influence of social, economic, cultural, religious and ethnic traditions, as well as the new technical and environmental situation;

-4) cohabitation of a man and a woman without registration of marriage;
+4) cohabitation of a man and a woman without marriage;

-5) a decrease in the number of children in a family, as a result of which even a simple reproduction of the population does not occur;
+5) a decrease in the number of children in a family, as a result of which even simple population reproduction does not occur;

 6) the process of nuclearization of families leads to a weakening of ties between generations;